Jens Lehmann sacked by Hertha Berlin over 'token Black guy' message | DW | 05.05.2021

 "In a private message from my cell phone to Dennis Aogo, an impression was created for which I apologized in conversation with Dennis," Lehmann tweeted.
 "As a former international, he is very knowledgeable and has a great presence and brings Sky ratings."

+"Dennis Aogo is a highly regarded colleague and an excellent expert and we’re very glad to have him in our team.
+At Sky, we condemn all forms of racism and give it no room and no platform," said a statement attributed to Sky Sports boss Charly Classen.

+"We often had Jens Lehmann as a guest on our shows.
+We're very disappointed about his conduct and no longer plan to invite him to take part in our broadcasts."

-That was not enough for Hertha, who took Lehmann on as a member of the supervisory board and in a consultancy role after Jürgen Klinsmann left the club last year.
+Lehmann's apology was also not enough for Hertha, who took the 51-year-old on as a member of the supervisory board and in a consultancy role after Jürgen Klinsmann left the club last year.

 "Such statements are in no way representative of the values that Hertha BSC stands for," said club president Werner Gegenbauer through the club's official Twitter account.
 "We distance ourselves from all forms of racism and welcome the action taken by TENNOR Holding [the holding company which owns which holds 49.9 per cent of shares in Hertha]."